emard/wifi_jtag/README.md

 used to communicate with FPGA then TXD must be GPIO15 and manually disconnected during power up.

-ESP-201 works using ESP8266 Arduino, select it as board NodeMCU 1.0 (ESP-12E), uploads f32c bitstream in
-half a minute.
+ESP-201 works too. uploads f32c bitstream in half a minute.

 # Flashing